HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

 </table>

 * The above question and the set of answer choices provides information about a possible HRSN related to Food Insecurity.
-* Although Observation.value: LA28398-8 (Never true) does not indicate a HRSN, the Observation still provides information about Food Insecurity.
+* Although `Observation.value`: LA28398-8 (Never true) does not indicate a HRSN, the Observation still provides information about Food Insecurity.
-* Therefore, regardless of the answer chosen, Gravity recommends using `Observation.category`: [food-insecurity](CodeSystem-SDOHCC-CodeSystemTemporaryCodes.html#SDOHCC-CodeSystemTemporaryCodes-food-insecurity) for an Observation from the AHC HRSC Screening Tool with Observation.code: 88122-7.
+* Therefore, regardless of the answer chosen, Gravity recommends using `Observation.category`: [food-insecurity](CodeSystem-SDOHCC-CodeSystemTemporaryCodes.html#SDOHCC-CodeSystemTemporaryCodes-food-insecurity) for an Observation from the AHC HRSC Screening Tool with `Observation.code`: 88122-7.

-**Example 2**: When a question and its complete answer set address more than one SDOH domain, an Observation using the question for Observation.code may have more than one value for `Observation.category`.
+**Example 2**: When a question and its complete answer set address more than one SDOH domain, an Observation using the question for `Observation.code` may have more than one value for `Observation.category`.

 <table align="left" border="1" cellpadding="1" cellspacing="1" style="width:100%;">
    <thead>